 Because most eating disorders are connected with deeper psychological problems that are often kept secret or buried away in the mind, treatment and recovery can often be a protracted experience.

-If you’re committed to overcoming your eating problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your eating disorder then we highly recommend following our Tranceformental CBT 10 session programme.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.